allenloves/fmCalculator/README.md

 https://github.com/allenloves/fmCalculator/releases/tag/0.1

+For now I only have release for mac version.
+The source code is very easy and should be able to compile for PC or Linux.
 I will put on more functions later once I figured out how to do it.  :)